 Looking for mortgage advice?
 We'd be thrilled to talk about our many mortgage solutions!
 Give us a call today at (800) 974-0509.
 Want to get started?
 Apply Online Now.

 Ever heard the pearl of wisdom that states you should only refinance if your new interest rate will be at least 2 points under your present rate?
 Perhaps several years ago that was good advice, but as refinance costs have been falling recently, it could be a good time to look into it.
 Refinancing has a variety of benefits that often make it worth the up-front expenditure many times over.

-When you refinance, you might have the ability to lower your interest rate and monthly payment amount, sometimes significantly.
-Additionally, you may be given the option of pulling out some of your home equity by "cashing out" a sum of money to renovate your home, consolidate debt, or take your family on a vacation.
-With reduced interest rates, you may also be able to build up home equity faster by changing to a shorter term mortgage.
+You could be able to lower your interest rate (sometimes by a lot) and make smaller monthly payments with a refinanced mortgage.
+You also might be given the option of tapping into your home equity by "cashing out" some funds to renovate your home, consolidate debt, or take your family on a vacation.
+With reduced rates, you may also get the chance to build your home equity faster by changing to a shorter term mortgage.

 Doing the Math

 Curious about refinancing?
-Call us: (800) 974-0509.
+Give us a call: (800) 974-0509.